-Our Adviser services our loan portfolio pursuant to a loan servicing agreement with our wholly-owned subsidiary, Gladstone Business Loan, LLC ("Business Loan") in return for a 1.5% annual fee, based on the monthly aggregate outstanding loan balance of the loans pledged under our credit facility.
-Effective in April 2006, our Adviser's board of directors voted to reduce the portion of the 1.5% annual fee to 0.5% for senior syndicated loans.
+Our Adviser services the loans pledged under our credit facility pursuant to a loan servicing agreement with our wholly-owned subsidiary, Gladstone Business Loan, LLC ("Business Loan") in return for a 2.0% annual fee, based on the monthly aggregate outstanding loan balance of the loans pledged under our credit facility.
 Loan servicing fees paid to our Adviser under this agreement directly reduce the amount of fees payable under the Advisory Agreement.
-Loan servicing fees of \$3,624,390 were incurred for the fiscal year ended September 30, 2007, all of which were directly credited against the amount of the base management fee due to our Adviser under the Advisory Agreement.
+Loan servicing fees of approximately \$6,117,000 were incurred for the fiscal year ended September 30, 2008, all of which were directly credited against the amount of the base management fee due to our Adviser under the Advisory Agreement.